 In essence, these activities are the creation of the organization’s strategy.

-Concepts like SMART objectives may be helpful at this stage.
+Concepts like SMART goals and objectives may be helpful at this stage.

 Stage 3: Implementing your strategy